sam3855043/k8s_practise/README.md

 Key Characteristics of docker run

-✅ Always creates a new container.
+✅ Always creates a new container.<br>
-✅ If the same container name already exists, it fails unless removed.
+✅ If the same container name already exists, it fails unless removed.<br>
-✅ If you exit the container, it stays unless --rm is used.
+✅ If you exit the container, it stays unless --rm is used.<br>

 ### 2.docker start - Restart an Existing Container